sadafAsh/SingletonPattern/README.md

 # SingletonPattern
+      Singleton Pattern is one of the simplest design pattern in java.This type of pattern comes under creational pattern as this pattern provides one of the best way to create an object.
+This pattern make sure that only single object is get created.

+       In this project,singleton pattern is used to getthe tiles of scrabble.

 JunitTest:

-      There is JUnit Test also present for all Single Responsiblity Principle  and test coverage are 100% successful by jacoco reports.
+ The  Junit Test is done of all the entities in  "Singleton Pattern" project and test coverage is 100% successful in jacoco report.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

 SONARQUBE